Lighted house count – 18+107=115

 **The “Arian Heresy” that Nicolas objected to is the contention that Jesus was created by God, not the same as God. http://en.wikipedia.org/wiki/Arian_heresy

 The shop is open 11-7pm Thursday through Monday, although we’re there a lot later most nights.
+Holiday Hours.
+We will be closing early on 12/24 and 12/31 and closed 12/25 and 1/1.
 Need something off hours?
 Give us a call at 541-563-7154 or Facebook or email at firstname.lastname@example.org If we’re supposed to be closed, but it looks like we’re there, try the door.
 If it’s open, the shop’s open!
 In case of bad weather, check here at the blog for updates, on our Facebook as Ancient Light, or call the shop.

 Love & Light,